tier4/driving_log_replayer/docs/use_case/localization.en.md

 - `/localization/pose_estimator/pose`
 - `/localization/pose_twist_fusion_filter/pose`

-However, evaluation of convergence will be started after NDT convergence, and convergence is determined by /localization/pose_estimator/transform_probability > 0 or /localization/pose_estimator/nearest_voxel_transformation_likelihood > 0.

 ### Availability of NDT

 We also evaluate whether the output of `ndt_scan_matcher` is available.
 This is mainly useful for detecting some cases where NDT is not capable of publishing the appropriate outputs, for example due to: